(V Is For Vagina)

-For a long time, menstrual cups have gotten a pretty bad rap.
-Though some of the first iterations were patented in the 1930s, the product itself has flown under the radar for decades.
-It’s not all that hard to guess why — to many, the tool can seem messy, scary, gross, taboo, or all of the above.
-At some point though, something changed.
-You probably noticed this yourself: All of a sudden, the product became more common on store shelves and aesthetically pleasing pictures of it flooded social media.
+For far too long, menstrual cups remained a mystery, a strange and intimidating contraption that got quite a bad rap.
+In fact, historically speaking, the first iterations of the device were patented back in the 1930s, but it never really picked up much steam, falling by the wayside as tampons and pads served as the menstruation products of choice.
+And it’s not all that hard to guess why — to many, the tool can seem messy, scary, gross, taboo, or all of the above.
+Recently, however, the tides have turned, pushing the menstrual cup to the forefront.
+All of a sudden, the product became more common on store shelves and aesthetically pleasing pictures of it flooded social media.
 Yes, it was the rise of the menstrual cup, and it’s a movement that’s only getting stronger today.

 Some speculate that this rise, which arguably started around the early 2000s, was due to increased interest in reusable products, since the menstrual cup is known for being less wasteful than tampons and pads.
 Others believe it’s thanks to the influence of brands.
 One of the most popular menstrual cups on the market, DivaCup, launched its star product in 2003 and got it onto mass-market shelves like Walgreens and Target several years later.
 And in 2018, Tampax itself launched the Tampax Cup, no doubt exposing thousands (if not millions) of new people to the product.
 Between those years, countless other trendy new brands flooded the market as well.